DucLe1109/vtnet_components/README.md

 ```

 ## Additional information
-All of you can contribute to this package by email for me to add for this project.
-My email: huyducle1109@gmail.com
+All of you can contribute to this package by email for me to add to this project.
+My email: is huyducle1109@gmail.com
-I really appreciate your effort to make project more useful, diversified and provide it to society.
+I appreciate your effort to make the project more useful, and diversified and provide it to society.
-For more information contact me by Zalo, Viber, Whatsapp: 0961503893
+For more information contact me by Zalo, Viber, or Whatsapp: 0961503893